 - Changes in hormone levels.
 Some women find that mouth ulcers occur just before their period.
 In some women, the ulcers only develop after the menopause.

-- Some ex-smokers find they develop ulcers only after stopping smoking.
+- Stopping smoking - some people find they develop ulcers only after stopping smoking.

 - A lack of iron, or a lack of certain vitamins (such as vitamin B12 and folic acid) may be a factor in some cases.